-11. Record Keeping
+11.Record Keeping

-The student who receive counselling will be placed on the Counselling Register.
+The student who receive counselling will be placed on the Counseling Register.
 Follow up notes will be added.
+Links will be paced on the register to student Wellbeing folder and notes of observations are added(not confidential information).

-12. Access to Records
+12.Access to Records

-The Head of Schools can be given access to the Student folders apart from the counsellor.
+The Head of Schools has access to all the Wellbeing folders apart from the counsellor.
 In some cases, class teachers can be given the access.

-13. Child Protection
+13.Child Protection